 The recipe above is a formula to minimize uncertainty and protect your biggest quality of life and wealth building tool, your income.
-If it is not doable, it is likely that the home you are purchasing is too expensive for your current financial position.
+If it is not doable, the home you are purchasing is likely too expensive for your current financial position.

-If you are already in your home and your original mortgage was for 30-years, it is likely that you can simply add additional money to your loan’s principal on a monthly basis to pay the house off earlier.
+If you are already in your home and your original mortgage was for 30-years, you can simply add additional money to your loan’s principal on a monthly basis to pay the house off earlier.
 This practice is best used as part of broad financial plan, and we would encourage you to meet with a CERTIFIED FINANCIAL PLANNER™ (CFP®) professional.

 Probably so!
 Find an experienced and knowledgeable real estate agent that can guide you.
 It will make the process of buying a home much easier and probably save you money in the long run especially for a first-time home buyer.

 When you enlist the services of an agent, find out how they are being compensated.
 A flat fee or a percentage based on the sales price arrangement is normal.
 Many states require the agent to disclose this information up front and in writing.
 If you’re buying the home, you’re in luck as the seller usually pays for this cost.

 Before you begin looking at houses, decide in advance the features that you want to have in your home.
 Knowing what you want ahead of time will make the search much easier.
 Here are some things to consider: